 These are our eight favorite fireworks displays across Colorado:

-1. Black Hawk’s Boom Town: The mountain casino town of Black Hawk does it big for the Fourth, with breathtaking fireworks filling the valley sky.
+1. Black Hawk’s Boom Town: Every year, the mountain casino town of Black Hawk does it big for the Fourth, with breathtaking fireworks filling the valley sky.
+In fact, it claims to put on the largest fireworks displace in Colorado.
+The show is called the Boom Town Fireworks Spectacular.

 After a day of trying your luck on the slots, try to score the best seat in the house: in a neighborhood or open space as high as possible.
 The bird’s eye view is unmatched — the best in the state — and from above, you skip the crowds.

 After the show, go camping nearby in Genesee Park or at one of the many casinos.
-We love the Ameristar and Lodge Casino.
+We love the Ameristar (which also has great views of the fireworks) and the Lodge Casino.

 4. Independence Eve, Denver: You can't leave Denver’s big bang out.
 Independence Eve, in Civic Center Park, is a huge, free light show, concert and fireworks display that transforms the dramatic city and county building into a glowing rainbow of patriotism.